The Most Haunted Roads to take a Road Trip through in America (States P-W)

 Cossart Road - source: TryToScare.me

-Just north of the Delaware border, this place is so infused with ghostly tales that M. Night Shymalan filmed his 2004 horror movie, "The Village" in a nearby field.
-There are also rumors that a white house is hidden in the woods on Devil's Road, officially named Cossart Road, and was home to a wealthy, incestuous family called the DuPonts, who resorted to inbreeding in order to keep their fortune within the family.
-"The Cult House" was used as a place to perform incestuous marriages and as a place to hide deformed offspring.
-Piles of animal corpses have been discovered in the area by visitors.
+This place is so creepy that M. Night Shymalan filmed his 2004 horror movie, "The Village" in a nearby field here.
+If you dare to, you can find this place just north of the Delaware border.
+Although, just like with anything else that may cause terror, we highly recommend you use caution.
+There's rumors that a white house is hidden somewhere in the woods on Devil's Road, officially named Cossart Road, and was home to a wealthy, incestuous family called the DuPonts, who took desperate measures in order to keep their fortune within the family by resorting to inbreeding.
+"The Cult House", as it's called, was used as a place to perform incestuous marriages and as a place to hide their deformed offspring.
+It's said that piles of animal corpses have been discovered in the area by visitors.

 Schoolhouse Road (Warren, RI)

 If you care to venture just near the river on School House Road, this place is the site of an alleged colonial murder of settlers.
 It's said that this road is where the heads of the victims were placed on pikes and that it's still haunted by their ghosts.

 Old State Road - photo by @jmemedia - source: colatoday.6amcity.com

 This place is so haunted that many popular television shows have investigated the area in search of answers to local folklore.
 According to history, in 1865, General Sherman marched his troops through South Carolina and killed about 1500 Confederate soldiers on Old State Road during the Battle of Congaree Creek.
 It’s said that if you listen closely, you may be able to hear the sounds of people walking and falling into the creek, as if history keeps repeating itself in some ghostly loop.
 Rumor also says you may catch a peek of phantom soldiers and their lanterns swinging in the darkness as if they're still on duty.